Citation, DOI & article data

 Treatment and prognosis

-They are self limiting and do not require operative intervention.
-Sometimes a cast may be applied, but often a splint is all that is required with period of rest and immobilisation.
+They are self-limiting and typically do not require operative intervention, although a manipulation may be required if the angulation is severe.
+Sometimes a cast may be applied, but often a splint is all that is required with a period of rest and immobilization.

 - 1. Bennett DL, Mencio GA, Hernanz-schulman M et-al. Buckle fractures in children: Is urgent treatment necessary?
 J Fam Pract.
 2009;58 (10): E1-6.
 J Fam Pract (link) - Pubmed citation